allejok96/jw-scripts/README.md

 ### JW Broadcasting and bible sound recordings anywhere

-With these scripts you can get the latest [JW Broadcasting](http://tv.jw.org/) videos automatically downloaded to your Plex library, or painlessly stream bible recordings from [jw.org](http://www.jw.org) to your phone or via Kodi.
-You can turn a Raspberry Pi into a JW [streaming](http://tv.jw.org/#en/live/StreamingOurStudio) machine, either playing the online stream, or an offline version.
+With these scripts you can get the latest [JW Broadcasting](http://tv.jw.org/) videos automatically downloaded to your Plex library, or painlessly stream sound recordings of the [New World Translation](https://www.jw.org/en/publications/bible/nwt/books/) to your phone, or via Kodi.
+You can turn a Raspberry Pi into a JW streaming machine, either playing the [online stream](http://tv.jw.org/#en/live/StreamingOurStudio), or automatically downloading the latest videos and playing them offline.

 [Here](https://github.com/allejok96/jw-scripts/wiki/Installation) is how to install, and the requirements.